ShakesNS/KodiksCase/README.md

 ---

-## Testing
+## Usage & Testing

-- Swagger UI available at `https://localhost:<port>/swagger` for interactive API testing.
+- Use Swagger UI at `https://localhost:<port>/swagger` for interactive API testing.
 - Use the **Authorize** button in Swagger UI to set your JWT token.
-- Login to obtain token, then test protected endpoints.
+- To obtain a token:
+  - Use the `/api/user/login` endpoint with valid credentials.
+  - Copy the returned JWT token.
+  - Paste it into Swagger's **Authorize** dialog or Postman's authorization header.
 - Redis and RabbitMQ must be running for full functionality.
 - The Postman collection JSON file is located inside the **Postman** folder within the **API project** (`KodiksCase.Api`).
   To use it: